MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 Get-SPOContainer -OwningApplicationId <OwningApplicationId> -Identity <ContainerId> -Paged -PagingToken <Token String> | FT
 ```

-Example 5 uses the `PagingToken` to view more containers.
+Example 5 uses the `PagingToken` to view more Containers.

 ## PARAMETERS

 ### -OwningApplicationId

-This parameter specifies the ID of the application.
-Use `Get-SPOApplication` command to retrive OwningApplicationId.
+This parameter specifies the ID of the SharePoint repository services application.
+Use `Get-SPOApplication` command to retrive the OwningApplicationId.

 ```yaml
 Type: String